 We are extremely grateful to all those who raise money for our Charitable Fund and of course to everyone who donates money to it.
 Without your help many extremely deserving people would lead a less fulfilling life.
 All donations are welcome and I would be pleased to hear from anyone who felt able to give a little more than they currently do.

-The 200 Club provided a handsome £4,750 for our Charity fund in 2017/18, and a similar sum was returned to 200 Club members in prize money.
+The 200 Club provided a handsome for our Charity fund in 2018/19 with a similar sum returned to 200 Club members in prize money.
 The allocation of prizes is reported in the adjoining report on the 200 Club.
 If you haven't got a ticket yet please consider this initiative and contact me or the Clerk for details.
 I am in the process of writing to everyone to arrange for renewals and appealing for new members to sign on.
 Please help if you can - your help is very much appreciated.